yodertv/Reminders/doc/readme.txt

 - Limit file server to only static files.
 Static server does NOT serve up the server files or the package.json file.
 - Enhanced make.js to support the new file structure.

-// Work in this release (2.4)
+2.4
 - Tested localnet build and run on kitchen-mac.
 Tested iPad, iTouch, IE 9 on windows, Chrome on windows, Chrome on Nook.
 - Enhanced server to start based on nodeURL for port.
 No longer takes port argument.
 - Server creates hundreds of connections.
-Looking into it.
-Made a global array.
+Fixed by making a global array.
 Working.
-- Todo: add new collects as required.
+- Unable to duplicate the two DB bugs on local host in the car to WVA (2.13.15).
+- Changed local host build from 127.0.0.1 to localhost.

+// Work to do in this release (2.5)
+- Let's get some kind of test going
+- Let's do a nodejitsu deployment
--
+- Try Apigee

 // Known bugs next Bug#19

 (Bug#18) Duplicate objectID error.
 Happens on first archive of the day when the current todos are recreated:
  	Save error: WriteError({"code":11000,"index":0,"errmsg":"insertDocument :: caused by :: 11000 E11000 duplicate key error index: test-todo.todo.$_id_  dup key: { : ObjectId('519992d1e4b0ea5d049be645') }","op":{"_id":"519992d1e4b0ea5d049be645","text":"asd","done":false}})